 The Gambling Commission is the body that licenses gambling in the UK.
 Under the Gambling (Licensing) Act 2014 only gambling operators licensed by the Gambling Commission are permitted to advertise to consumers in Great Britain.

-The Gambling Commission offer guidance on the relevant UK Code of Non-Broadcast Advertising and Direct and Promotional Marketing rules related to gambling and have produced a guide to gambling advertising codes.
+The Gambling Commission offer guidance on the relevant CAP Code rules related to gambling and have produced a guide to gambling advertising codes.

 The ASA can refer advertisers who breach the regulations to Ofcom or the Gambling Commission for potential additional sanctions.
 The ASA have produced a factsheet about the gambling advertising rules, including information about the review they carried out in 2014.